gwu-libraries/sfm-flickr-harvester/README.md

 Flickr harvester can process harvest start files.
 The format of a harvest start file is the same as a harvest start message.
 To run:

     python flickr_harvester.py seed <path to file>

+## Iterating over photo records in a WARC

+    python flickr_photo_warc_iter.py <path to WARC>

+## Running exporter as a service
+Flickr exporter will act on export start messages received from a queue.
+To run as a service:

+    python flickr_exporter.py service <mq host> <mq username> <mq password> <SFM UI REST API url>

+## Process export start files
+Flickr exporter can process export start files.
+The format of an export start file is the same as an export start message.
+To run:

+    python flickr_exporter.py file <path to file> <SFM UI REST API url>

 ## Tests
 For all tests: